cyclus/cyclus/doc/domain_model_document/materials.rst

 PRPP indices, etc. can all be found from mass flow data.
 Many fuel cycle simulation tools only track fuel materials for this reason.

-Generic Resource Characteristics
+Product Characteristics
 ---------------------------------

 Materials are a well defined type of conserved :doc:`Resource <resources>` in the Cyclus framework.
 Thus, all materials posess a :ref:`generic  Resource quantity <resource_quantity>` .
 That is, an amount and a default unit.
-For Materials, the default unit is kilograms and the total mass of the material is therefore the generic Resource amount of any material.
+For Materials, the default unit is kilograms and the total mass of the material is therefore the Product amount of any material.

 Material Resource Characteristics
 ---------------------------------